 3) There's a lot that aren't good

 Because of that, we thought we'd try our hands at rating the top candidates for each one from the perspective of an endgame player looking to crush it on Elite (and not just the parsing maps).
 For space traits, we tried to divide them among the popular build types.
-Since there's a huge swathe of builds to choose from, we broke it down across the three main types of builds: Energy, Projectile, and Exotic.
-Personal traits and duty officers (doffs) get also an added category for defensive traits called Survivability.
+Since there's a huge swathe of builds to choose from, space personal traits and duty officers (doffs) get also an added category for defensive traits called Survivability.
 On ground, we focused on kit modules and personal traits, leaning more towards offensive ones for kits and completely offensive for personal traits.